A great lawyer is hard to find – a lawyer is too hard to lose.

 When you find attorneys in Korea with these capabilities, they are worth their weight in gold – and often, also, charge their weight in gold.

 Thus, Director Liability Insurance coverage is essential.
 We recommend to all clients to obtain a policy of, at least, USD 400,000.
-We have our more proactive clients obtain polices in many multiples of this number.

 The policies, often, cover legal fees, lost work and incidental damages caused by criminal and civil actions taken against the director.